freddiehaddad/oxidized/README.md

 - **Unicode Support**: UTF-8 safe, grapheme/width-aware rendering (emoji, ZWJ,
 combining marks) with proper display width calculation
 - **Configurable Timeouts**: Customizable key sequence and mode transition timings

+## ✨ What makes Oxidized different

+Oxidized aims to feel instantly familiar to Vim/Neovim users while modernizing the experience in ways that reduce friction and increase discoverability—without breaking the core model.

+- Command-line completion, reimagined (compatibility-first):
+  - Multi-column popup with key/alias/value/description, dynamic width, and dedicated theming for text and backgrounds.
+  - Action-oriented booleans: suggestions reflect the toggle you’ll perform now; accepting actually toggles based on current state and preserves `set` vs `setp`.
+  - Canonicalization and deduping: common aliases collapse behind canonical names, with the opposite form surfaced for quick discovery.
+  - Cleaner surface: negative (`no…`) and query (`?`) forms are hidden unless you explicitly steer toward them.
+  - Positional values: suggestions guide space-separated values (e.g., `set ts 4`) for a clean, consistent command line.
+  - Path completion quality-of-life: optional `%` root at current buffer directory via `percent_path_root`.

+- TOML configuration with persistence built in:
+  - Structured, readable config files with live reloading.
+  - Session vs persisted changes are explicit: `:set` for the session, `:setp` to write back to your TOML.

+- Extensible, layered completion architecture:
+  - Providers (for Ex, :set, files, buffers, themes, and more) register via a simple builder/registry.
+  - A presenter normalizes, filters, dedupes, and sorts conservatively to preserve provider dynamism.
+  - The engine orchestrates inputs/acceptance and handles state-aware toggles.

+- Select modes that fit modern editing muscle memory:
+  - `gh` (Select), `gH` (Select Line) behave like GUI editors while staying true to Vim’s modal model.
+Printable characters replace the selection and transition into Insert.

+- Thoughtful theming and UI hygiene:
+  - Rich UI theme keys, including dedicated colors for completion columns and menu backgrounds (selected/unselected) to ensure legibility.
+  - Proactive cleanup of the completion popup region to avoid lingering artifacts as you accept/cancel.
+  - Grapheme/width-aware rendering with careful wrap and scroll behavior.

+- Compatibility-first core:
+  - Motions, operators, visual modes, registers, marks, yanking/putting, macros, counts—kept true to Vim’s expectations.
+  - Enhancements layer on top rather than redefine fundamentals.

+For concrete examples of the completion experience and theming knobs, see Command-line Completion System below.

 ## 🔧 Installation & Setup